-Join Locust Projects and Oolite Arts virtually for a conversation with the Founding Director of Tate Modern in London and former Director at M+ museum for visual culture of West Kowloon Cultural District in Hong Kong, Lars Nittve.
+Join Locust Projects and Oolite Arts for a conversation with the Founding Director of Tate Modern in London and former Director at M+ museum for visual culture of West Kowloon Cultural District in Hong Kong, Lars Nittve.

 About the Speaker